Henrykado/TweakedCutscenes/README.md

 ### Knuckles:
 80 Intro - Knuckles now does an unused blinking animation after the Master Emerald shatters; Knuckles is no longer rotated because of the altar after trying to punch Chaos 0; Knuckles now says "Oomph" earlier; Removed the "Wow!
 That's incredible" voice line from the english dub.
-87 Before Chaos 2 - Edited weird Chaos Emerald movement; Knuckles now looks at Chaos 2, instead of his legs.
+87 Before Chaos 2 - Tweaked weird Chaos Emerald movement; Knuckles now looks at Chaos 2, instead of his legs.
 88 Eggman tricks Knuckles - Knuckles' pensive walk is faster.
 8B Before Chaos 4, 8C After Chaos 4 - Similar changes to the ones i made to Sonic's version of the cutscene.
 91 After 2nd Past - The message box now only appears when Knuckles says "What..."; The camera no longer goes inside the Master Emerald while it's displaying the Egg Carrier.